 Molten aluminium degassing is an essential process in alloy casting.
 It is carried out through one of two methods: flux or rotary degassing.
 A rotary degasser comprises a motorized drive and a hollow, rotating shaft that directly injects an inert gas such as argon (Ar) or nitrogen (N2) into the aluminium melt.
 The combination of the shaft’s rotating motion and the purging of this inert gas causes a high volume of bubbles to form within the melt.

 Hydrogen that has dissolved in the molten aluminium then diffuses into these bubbles and separates from the liquid phase.
-This provides a more efficient and clean method of molten aluminium hydrogen removal compared to flux degassing.
+This provides a more efficient and clean method of hydrogen removal compared to flux degassing.

 Sialon for Molten Aluminium Degassing

 Degassing molten aluminium can be problematic as it must be carried out in situ when the melt is maintained at temperatures exceeding 700°C (1292°F).
 This can induce chemical attack and thermal degradation of the rotor shaft and purge valves.
 Silicon nitride (Si3N4) degassing components have been widely used, but there are alternative refractory materials that are more cost-effective while offering almost identical oxidation resistance and high-temperature performance.

 Rotary degassers engineered using sialon ceramics are uniquely suited to withstand the demanding thermochemical conditions of molten aluminium processing.
 Syalon 101 is an advanced engineering material that is non-reactive to molten aluminium over extensive periods of exposure (<1000 hours).
 It has found wide-ranging application in non-ferrous metal handling and forming and exhibits good potential for use in essential degassing procedures.

 Sialon rotary degassers can successfully achieve equilibrium of molten aluminium in a ladle prior to forming, improving casting yields and reducing unnecessary costs associated with scrappage.
 In fact, Sialons serve a number of critical uses in the aluminium industry.

 Molten Aluminium Processing with International Syalons

 International Syalons is the UK’s leading authority on sialon technical ceramics for industrial applications.
 We have developed an innovative range of technical materials for molten aluminium handling, including Syalon 101.
 Otherwise, contact us directly for any more information about engineering sialon rotary degassers for molten aluminium casting.